yasir2000/openwrt-oldwiki-md/RrdTrafficWatch.rst

 This script will create and update the rrd-database for each mac found in /proc/net/arp.
 If a host is not online no update will be performed.
 This will safe some cpu-cycles :) . traff_graph stores the rrd-db, the created pictures/graphs and the index.html for viewing the graphs in /tmp/rrd.
 This means, after a reboot all informations are lost and you will start at 0.

 Now you can test traff_graph.
 Make sure, you have only a single traffic-chain/host in your iptable rules.
-You can list ist with
+You can list this with
 {{{
 iptables -L traffic -vx}}}
 Now run traff_graph.
 This will need a while... get a coffee ;-) Add traff_graph to your crontab and run it every 5 minutes.
 Be carefull not to monitore to much hosts since rrdtool graph needs a lot of time.
-For viewing the graphs you have to add an symlink in /www wich points to /tmp/rrd.
+For viewing the graphs you have to add an symlink in /www which points to /tmp/rrd.
 {{{
 cd /www
 ln -s /tmp/rrd/ traffic }}}